-Should we need an area of privacy for parents, staff or other agencies to hold confidential meetings or conversations we access either the Headmaster's office, the SLT's office or the The Griffin Room within the main school building.
+Should we need an area of privacy for parents, staff or other agencies to hold confidential meetings or conversations we access either the Headmaster's office, the Deputy Head's office or the nest within the main school building.
 Child development meetings are also held within the setting under confidential conditions where necessary.